 For students interested in biology.
 An ecological approach with a diversity of habitats being visited (marine in winter, Great Basin Desert and marsh lands in spring).
 Credits for BIOL 208 are accumulated for each trip with a total of 15 credits possible for all trips.
-[NS,SE]
+[GE, NS, NS-LAB, SE]

-Flowering Plants Of The Pacific Northwest BIOL 224 5 Credits/Units
+Flowering Plants of The Pacific Northwest BIOL 224 5 Credits/Units

 Identification and ecology of local wildflowers through the use of taxonomic keys, preparation of specimens and field trips to study native species in their habitats.
 For forestry, wildlife, recreation, botany and non-biology majors interested in learning to recognize local wildflowers.
-A Saturday field trip is required.
-[NS, SE]
+[GE, NS, NS-LAB, SE]